Shares lose 565 points as forex reserves dwindle

 This decline left no space for the government to pay back its foreign debts without borrowing more from friendly countries.

-Despite fast dwindling SBP reserves, Dar is still hopeful about reverting the situation with expected financial help promised by the friendly countries.
-However, there is little clarity about inflows from friendly countries and international lenders since the government is still in talks with the International Monetary Fund (IMF) for the ninth review, which would release $1.18bn.
+Despite fast dwindling SBP reserves, Dar is still hopeful about reverting the situation with expected financial help promised by friendly countries.
+However, there is little clarity about these inflows from friendly countries as the government first needs to finalise the pending agreement with the International Monetary Fund (IMF) for the ninth review, which would pave way for the release of $1.18bn.

-An IMF spokesperson earlier said that a delegation would meet the finance minister on the sidelines of the International Conference on Climate Resilient Pakistan being held in Geneva today.
+An IMF spokesperson earlier said that a delegation from the Fund would meet the finance minister on the sidelines of the International Conference on Climate Resilient Pakistan being held in Geneva today.

 The spokesperson also said that the global lender’s managing director had a “constructive call” with Prime Minister Shehbaz Sharif on January 6.